-RTP/RTCP signaling and message refers to RFC3550;
+RTP/RTCP signaling and message refers to RFC3550.

-TBD.

 6.1 Real-time video/audio acquisition

 The Real-time Video/Audio Acquisition is used to view the real-time surveillance video/audio data by mobile terminals.
-After MSP performs authentication and returns the VAU information, the M_CU choose and request to the VAU for real-time video/audio data.
+After MSP performs authentication and returns the VAU information, the M_CU chooses and requests to the VAU for real-time video/audio data.